 - Download Microsoft Teams to a computer with a webcam.
 (In a pinch you can use your phone by downloading the Teams app.
 However, using a phone will make the project much harder to complete.)

-- Using your notes, introduce your partner to the rest of the class.
-After the first introduction, the partners should switch.
+- Using your notes, introduce yourself to the rest of the class.
+Remember that the required length is 2-3 minutes.